LouisDesdoigts/dLux/docs/API/optics.md

 ??? info "Cartesian Optics API"
     :::dLux.optics.CartesianOptics

-The following code snippet shows how to construct a simple cartesian optical system and propagate a point source through it.
+The following code snippet shows how to construct a simple Cartesian optical system and propagate a point source through it.

 ```python
 import jax.numpy as np